tristanqtn/DevOps-Haven/README.md

 Here few explanations concerning the usage of the application in local mode.
 This type of deployment requires that Redis and NodeJS are already installed on the hosting device.
 Redis must be running when you use the application.
 To make sure Redis is running use the command `redis-cli PING` and Redis should answer with `PONG`.

-Start a web server: in the `./userapi` folder run the following command to perform the Node modules installation.
+Start a web server: in the `./userapi` folder run the following command to launch the application.

 ```bash
 npm start